Healthy Coorong, Healthy Basin

 Projects approved for Healthy Coorong, Healthy Basin

 Projects approved under Healthy Coorong, Healthy Basin include:

-Feasibility assessments and fast-tracked implementation of on-ground works to support key Coorong biota (species) in the short to medium term while long-term management solutions are investigated and implemented.
+Implementation of short to medium term on ground works to support key Coorong biota (species) while long-term management solutions are investigated and implemented.

-- Localised wetland improvement projects will be prioritised, in partnership with the community, to enhance their role as regional refuges for waterbirds.
+Localised wetland improvement projects have been prioritised, to enhance their role as regional refuges for waterbirds.

 Scientific Trials and Investigations

-The largest individual investment ever for scientific trials and investigations for the Coorong region, in excess of $10 million, to be delivered in partnership with the Goyder Institute for Water Research, to address scientific knowledge gaps and provide the scientific evidence-base to inform what management actions might be required to:
+This investment was delivered in partnership with the Goyder Institute for Water Research, to address scientific knowledge gaps and provide the scientific evidence-base to inform what management actions might be required to:

-- identify the adaptation pathways that are required to ensure that the ecological values of the Coorong are maintained into the future under a changing climate; and
+- identify the adaptation pathways that are required to ensure that the ecological values of the Coorong are maintained into the future under a changing climate

 - incorporate cultural knowledge and values of the First Nations into decision-making.